 On the day that you move into a property through Boxall Brown & Jones you will be invited into the office to sign a comprehensive lease agreement.
 The lease that is used by Boxall Brown & Jones is the very best document available to give you and your landlord every possible protection.
-Sample copies of our lease can be obtained from the office on request and we would encourage you to contact the office if you require any further information.

 Do I have to pay a deposit?

 Most of the properties rented through Boxall Brown & Jones require a deposit which is 5 weeks rent in total.
 This deposit will be registered by us and sent to the Tenancy Deposit Scheme who will if there are no problems with the property, ensure that the deposit is returned to you promptly at the end of your tenancy.

 When can I pick up the keys to my new property?

 You will receive the keys to your property on the day that you sign the tenancy agreement.
 After signing the agreement we will talk you through your responsibilities for the house and hand the keys over.